 National League of Junior Cotillions (Frisco and Plano)

-Under the 29-year-old National League of Junior Cotillions umbrella, the Southlake chapter offers traditional cotillion classes for middle schoolers that run concurrent with the academic year and highlight everything from personal presentation to dining etiquette.
-But it’s the one-day pre-cotillion classes for second- through fourth-graders that set director Jayne G. Smith’s program apart from the rest.
+Under the over 25-year-old National League of Junior Cotillions umbrella, the league offers traditional cotillion classes for middle schoolers and elementary grades that highlight everything from personal presentation to dining etiquette.
+But it’s the series of three-day pre-cotillion classes for first- through fourth-graders that set director Jayne G. Smith’s program apart from the rest.
 Little ones receive a formal introduction to setting the table, using utensils, fast food etiquette and even how to eat soup (say goodbye to slurping!).
-The three-hour class is currently offered exclusively on June 19; contact email@example.com for more information and availability.
+The one-and-a-half-hour class will be offered from June 11–13 at the Lantana Country Club.
+Contact email@example.com for more information and availability.

 Owner and “Royal Court Queen” Wanda Sykes-Moore has led four-hour manners courses out of her home since 2006.
 Duchesses and dukes ages 9–12 learn table manners and basic grooming habits.
 Princesses and princes ages 13–17 learn formal dining etiquette and good posture while developing respect for self and others.
 For course focused exclusively on dining, call to reserve an Etiquette Dinner Court lesson for a group of 10 or more.
 Classes are available in both group settings ($135 per person) and private lessons ($150 per person).
 Email Sykes-Moore at firstname.lastname@example.org for more information.